nairol/LighthouseRedox/docs/USB Protocol.md

 ...    | ...    | ...  | ...            | ...
 0x33   | uint8  | 1    | sample[2].seq  |

+Axes: When wearing the HMD +X points to the right, +Y points downwards, +Z points forwards.

+The right-hand rule is used.

 ### HMD: Lighthouse Sensors